-With the regular season starting in early November, this NCAAB matchups page provides a quick summary of how each team is performing versus the point spreads, moneyline, totals (over/under), and as a favorite or underdog.
+With the regular season starting in early November, this NCAAB matchups page provides a quick summary of how each team is performing versus the point spreads, moneyline, totals (over/under), and as a favorite/underdog.

-Approximate some 45 percent of college basketball team’s games are played within the conference, and the conference standings are figured by teams’ records in those games.
+Approximately some 45 percent of college basketball team’s games are played within the conference, and the conference standings are figured by the teams’ records in those games.

 Expect those teams from the “Power-Five” conferences, as in Atlantic Coast, Big 12, Big Ten, Pac-12 and Southeastern, to constitute the majority of the 68 teams in the season-ending tournament.